- Mental Health»

 That’s the problem with panic attacks – they are automatic, but not necessarily an accurate response to a situation.

-So that is essentially what a panic attack is – an automatic response to a danger, regardless of how life-threatening the “danger” potentially is.
+So that is essentially what a panic attack is – an automatic reaction to a danger, regardless of how life-threatening the “danger” actually is.

 How does Panic Disorder differ?